-By default the game will highlight any mistakes you make – not ‘this is wrong based on the final design’ mistakes, but mistakes where you’ve ignored the numbers and either removed or marked a piece which doesn’t fit the criteria.
+By default the game will highlight any mistakes you make – not ‘this is wrong based on the final design’ mistakes, but mistakes where you’ve ignored the numbers and either removed or marked a piece that doesn’t fit the criteria.
 For example, if the row says 32 and you’ve coloured in three cubes next to each other – it’ll let you know you’re wrong.
 In this example, there are at least two gaps so the row is made up of three single cubes with at least one space in between each of them.

 This extra level of support can be disabled if you want no help or guidance or you wish to challenge yourself – especially on the later puzzles.